feraandrei1/template-laravel-app/CONTRIBUTING.md

-# Contributing to Laravel Vue Chat Application
+# Contributing to Laravel Template Application

 Thank you for considering contributing to this project!
 This document provides guidelines and instructions for contributing.